iZemil/job/interview/questions/nodejs/nodejs-clustering.md

-# How to create a clustering in NodeJS?
+# Why/How to create a nodejs cluster?

 Clustering in Node.js refers to the ability to create a group of child processes that can share server ports and work together to handle incoming requests.
 Clustering is a way to improve the performance and scalability of a Node.js application, by taking advantage of multiple CPU cores and distributing the workload across multiple processes.